DerrickDarrell/The-K1VZ-Project/README.md

 # The-K1VZ-Project
 THIS REPO IS A WORK IN PROGRESS.
-CAD HAS BEEN UPLOADED, STLS AND BOM COMING SOON
+CAD AND STLS HAVE BEEN UPLOADED, BOM COMING SOON

 ## INTRODUCTION
 This is a heavily modifed Creality K1/K1 Max inspired by [VzBoT](https://github.com/VzBoT3D).
 Why?
 Because why the hell not?!
 If you're still not convinced, this isn't for you.